-The validation of waiting lists is a process whereby the accuracy of waiting lists is checked by asking patients whether they still require their Hospital Care.
+The validation of waiting lists is a process whereby the accuracy of waiting lists is checked by asking patients whether they still require their procedure.

 The National Centralised Validation Unit (NCVU) was established in the National Treatment Purchase Fund in September 2018.
 The purpose of the unit is to work in conjunction with hospitals to validate waiting lists using a streamlined and standardised process.